-If you are thinking about putting your child on a diet, limiting second helpings, purchasing fat-free or low calorie snack foods or removing all sweets and “junk” foods from the house, this installment of the Parent Feeding Practices series is the one for you!
+If you are thinking about putting your child on a diet, limiting second helpings, purchasing fat-free or low calorie snack foods, or removing all sweets and “junk” foods from the house, you are considering what is called restrictive feeding practices.

 Are you worried about your child’s weight?

-A study in the European Journal of Clinical Nutrition (March 2010), found that mothers who were concerned that their child was overweight were more likely to use restriction when feeding their child.
+A 2010 study in the European Journal of Clinical Nutrition found that mothers who were concerned their child was overweight were more likely to use restriction when feeding their child.

-Understanding your underlying intentions or your worries will help you determine if you are simply trying to make sure everyone at the meal table gets a fair shake at each item on the table, or if you are ultimately trying to prevent over-eating, somehow control your child’s weight, or get them to eat what you want: the spinach.
+Understanding your underlying intentions or your worries will help you determine if you are simply trying to make sure everyone at the meal table gets a fair shake at each item on the table, or if you are ultimately trying to prevent your child from over-eating, control your child’s weight, or get him to eat what you want: the spinach.

-Your Child’s Perception
+What is Your Child’s Perception?

 How would you feel if your boss told you that one piece of chicken was enough?
 Or your spouse told you that you should watch how much dessert you are eating (I think we all know how that would go over!)?

 It’s important for children to leave the meal table satisfied, physically and emotionally.
-Reassuring children that they can fill their bellies with the variety of foods at the table can quell some of their worry, and ultimately their actions.
+Reassuring children they can fill their bellies with the variety of foods at the table can quell some of their worry, and ultimately their actions.

 Sure, parents have the job of teaching children how to eat well and that can be best accomplished by setting a good example and a great table.
-And you can model positive behaviors you would like to see from your child.
+And, you can model positive behaviors you would like to see from your child.

 At the end of the day, it’s up to you to pick out the food and prepare it, and your child to regulate how much and which foods they eat.